 Best Eco-Friendly: Ozeri 10-Inch Green Earth Frying Pan

 If you're looking for an eco-friendly and nonstick egg pan, the 10-inch Ozeri Green Pan is a great option.
-Featuring a poppy green hue, anodized aluminum, and a ceramic nonstick layer of coating, this pan is entirely free of PTFE, PFOA, PFCs, APEO, GenX, NMP, and NEP, meaning no toxic fumes will be released if the pan gets overheated.
+Featuring a poppy green hue, anodized aluminum, and a ceramic nonstick layer of coating, this pan is entirely free of PTFE, PFOA, PFCs, and NMP.
 The honeycomb-textured frying surface allows for even distribution of heat by creating small air pockets underneath the food, and it's induction-stovetop safe.
 And because of the hardened scratch-resistant coating, cleaning is a breeze.

 Best Large: All-Clad Stainless Tri-Ply Fry Pan, 12-inch

 If you're into lazy weekend mornings, brunch, and a bunch of your favorite people, you'll need a pan that can handle a large batch of cooking.
 Enter the All-Clad 12-inch pan, a versatile pan with a wide flat base and low profile that can handle fried eggs, hash browns, or sautéed vegetables with equal ease.
 There are three layers of PFOA-free nonstick coating to ensure effortless food release, while the contoured stainless-steel handle is comfortable to use given the large size of the pan.
 And since it's oven safe up to 500 degrees, you can leave the pan in the oven to keep your eggs warm or to finish cooking.